What Are the Requirements to Be an Oncology Nurse?

 Oncology Nurse Requirements

 Generally, to become an oncology nurse, you will need training as a registered nurse (RN) and additional education in oncology, as well as licensure.
-To become an oncology nurse practitioner, you must have at least a Master of Science in Nursing (MSN) with an emphasis in oncology.
-If you already have an MSN, you can earn a post-graduate certificate in oncology.
+To become an oncology nurse practitioner, you must have a graduate degree from a Nurse Practioners program with an emphasis in oncology.

 To practice as an RN in any field, you must be licensed.
 The eligibility requirements for licensure vary by state, but all states will require you to take the nationally-recognized registered nursing exam offered by the National Council of State Boards of Nursing.
 This exam can last up to six hours and will test your skills and knowledge in general nursing practices.
 Typically, you must also meet education requirements to qualify for state licensing.